 Diabetes is on the rise worldwide with around ten million people developing the disease every year.
 Demand for insulin pens allowing patients to self-medicate is similarly high.
 Syntegon’s Danish subsidiary has developed an automated system to assemble the pens using the Festo automation platform.

-"I have a dream," says Michael Andersen, sales manager at Syntegon Technology Sandved in Denmark.
-"I have a dream of flying format changes in our machines.
-That would be the culmination of our philosophy of flexibility and agility, which we put into practice in our company," adds the automation expert.
+'I have a dream,' says Michael Andersen, Sales Director at Syntegon Technology Sandved in Denmark.
+'I dream of on-the-fly format changeovers in our machines.
+That would be the crowning moment of our philosophy of flexibility and agility that guides our business,' adds the automation expert.

-"By using the Festo automation platform, which includes the servo press kit, we are already very close to achieving this dream," says Andersen.
-In fact, Festo's YJKP modular servo press system - a preconfigured modular system consisting of software, controller and standard electric drives - enables easy integration into the plant and offers a high degree of flexibility thanks to the preinstalled software.
-This means the modular press system with servo drive for electric pressing and joining up to 17 kN is ready for immediate use.
-Compared to similar solutions on the market, it can be parameterized intuitively and is cost-effective.
+'By using the Festo automation platform, including the servo press kit, we are very close to making this dream come true,' says Andersen.
+And the servo press kit YJKP from Festo – a preconfigured modular system consisting of software, controller and electric standard drives – does indeed offer easy system integration and a large degree of flexibility thanks to the preconfigured software.
+The modular press system with servo drive for electric press-fitting and joining up to 17 kN is immediately ready for use.
+Compared to similar solutions on the market, it is intuitive to configure and cost-effective.

-"We have installed more than a hundred servo press kits in the lines for automated assembly of insulin pens," says Ulrik Keldke, head of Syntegon's Engineering department in Sandved.
-The precisely adjustable pressing and joining forces ensure consistent quality and low reject rates.
-"What we particularly like about the Festo servo press kit is that it can be put into operation quickly and easily, and no training is required for machine operators," explains chief engineer Keldke.
+'We have installed over a hundred servo press kits on the automated assembly lines for insulin pens,' says Ulrik Keldke, head of the engineering department at Syntegon in Sandved.
+The precisely adjustable press-fitting and joining forces ensure consistent quality and low reject rates.
+'What we really like about the servo press kit from Festo is that it’s quick and easy to put into operation and no training is required for machine operators,' explains Keldke.

-Depending on the machine type, Syntegon's assembly machines produce up to 300 pens per minute.
-The degree of automation can be scaled to meet the requirements, and can also be adjusted at a later date.
-The machine concepts are based either on a rotary table for low to medium outputs or on a linear transport system for high outputs.
-The system can be expanded with automatic feeders and stations to increase output and the level of automation.
+Depending on the type of machine, Syntegon’s assembly machines can produce up to 300 pens per minute.
+The degree of automation can be scaled in line with requirements and can also be adjusted at a later date.
+The machine designs are based either on a rotary table for low to medium capacities or a linear transport system for high capacities.
+Additional supply lines and stations can be added to the system to increase capacity and the degree of automation.

-Festo's YJKP servo press kit performs three joining and pressing steps: from inserting the cartridge, needle and spring to inserting the glass and plastic covers.
+The servo press kit YJKP from Festo performs three joining and press-fitting steps: from inserting the cartridge, needle and spring to inserting the glass and plastic covers.

-Syntegon Technology, formerly Bosch Packaging Technology, sees itself as a provider of integrated solutions: The assembly line for insulin pens can be expanded into a complete line with other coordinated systems from the company.
-Pharmaceutical manufacturers can obtain the process functions filling, capping, assembly, testing, labeling, and packaging preconfigured from a single source.
+Syntegon Technology, formerly Bosch Packaging Technology, views itself as a supplier of integrated solutions: the assembly line for insulin pens can be expanded to a full line with other coordinated systems from the company.
+Pharmaceutical manufacturers can obtain the process functions of filling, sealing, assembling, inspecting, labelling and packaging preconfigured from a single source.

-The machine control system is based on electrical and pneumatic components and modules from Festo's automation platform, thus ensuring consistency on the supply side: Festo's products are available worldwide and offer open interfaces to higher-level control systems.
-The connection to the process control level is provided by the CPX-E-CEC module from Festo.
-This makes it open for Profinet or, for other customers in Europe, EtherCAT®.
+The machine control system is based on electric and pneumatic components and modules from the Festo automation platform, thus ensuring consistency on the supply side: Festo’s products are available worldwide and offer open interfaces to higher-level control systems.
+The connection to the process control level is provided by the module CPX-E-CEC from Festo.
+This opens it up for PROFINET or, for other customers in Europe, EtherCAT®.
 However, the system could also be supplied with the EtherNet/IP module specifically for North American customers.

-Standardization on the component side has other benefits that prove to be a competitive advantage for Syntegon: a faster time-to-market.
-"This trend is becoming increasingly apparent in the pharmaceutical industry," explains Michael Andersen of Syntegon.
-"Currently, we are able to deliver systems after six to nine months.
-However, our goal is to reduce this period to three to six months.
-With our approach focused on flexibility and agility, we are getting closer to this goal every day."
+Standardisation on the component side has other benefits that give Syntegon the competitive edge: a faster time to market.
+'This is a growing trend in the pharmaceutical industry,' explains Syntegon’s Michael Andersen.
+'We are currently able to deliver systems in six to nine months.
+However, we aim to get this down to three to six months.
+With our flexible and agile approach, we’re moving a step closer to this goal every single day.'

-Overall view of the new machine: Syntegon's automatic assembly lines produce up to 300 insulin pens per minute, depending on the model.
-The degree of automation can be scaled to meet the requirements, and can also be adjusted at a later date.
+Overall view of the new machine: the automated assembly lines from Syntegon produce up to 300 insulin pens per minute, depending on the model.
+The degree of automation can be scaled in line with requirements and can also be adjusted at a later date.

-Syntegon Technology is a leading global supplier of process and packaging technology.
-Formerly the packaging division of the Bosch Group, the company, headquartered in Waiblingen, Germany, has been offering complete solutions for the pharmaceutical and food industries for more than 50 years.
-More than 6,100 employees at 30 sites in more than 15 countries generated total sales of 1.3 billion euros in 2019.
-The portfolio of intelligent and sustainable technologies includes individual machines as well as complete systems and services.
-Areas of application in the pharmaceutical industry are the production, processing, filling, inspection and packaging of liquid and solid drugs (e.g. syringes and capsules).
-In the food industry, the portfolio includes process technology for confectionery as well as packaging solutions for dry foods (e.g. bars, baked goods and coffee), frozen foods and dairy products.
+Syntegon Technology is a world-leading supplier of process and packaging technology.
+As a former packaging division of the Bosch Group, the company, with its headquarters in Waiblingen, Germany, has been offering complete solutions for the pharmaceutical and food industries for more than 50 years.
+In 2019, more than 6,100 employees in 30 locations in over 15 countries generated an overall turnover of 1.3 billion euros.
+The company’s portfolio of smart and sustainable technologies includes individual machines as well as complete systems and services.
+They are used in the pharmaceutical industry in the areas of manufacturing, processing, filling, inspection and packaging of liquid and solid medication (e.g. syringes and capsules).
+The company’s portfolio for the food industry includes process technology for confectionery and packaging solutions for dry foods (e.g. bars, baked goods and coffee), frozen foods and dairy products.